asyncapi/website/content/docs/getting-started/servers.md

 Now we know where our application connects to and can start receiving "hello {name}" messages.

-Go to the next chapter and [learn how to create a publisher](/docs/getting-started/publishing).
+On the next chapter, you'll learn how to create a publisher.

+{{%next-chapter url="/docs/getting-started/publishing"%}}